Unicentric Castleman disease: Signs and symptoms

-Systemic symptoms (fever, night sweats, weight loss, fatigue), extravascular fluid accumulation (peripheral edema, ascites, pleural effusions), and enlargement of the liver and/or spleen, all of which are commonly seen in HHV-8-associated MCD and iMCD, are uncommon in UCD.
+Systemic symptoms (fever, night sweats, weight loss, fatigue) are seen in up to half of UCD patients.

+Some symptoms that are commonly seen in HHV-8-associated MCD and iMCD like extravascular fluid accumulation (peripheral edema, ascites, pleural effusions), and enlargement of the liver and/or spleen are uncommon in UCD.

 Associated diseases

-UCD is associated with increased risk of paraneoplastic pemphigus.
+UCD is associated with increased risk of paraneoplastic pemphigus as well as bronchiolitis obliterans (BO), AA amyloidosis, vascular neoplasms (e.g., FDC sarcoma), and possibly lymphomas.